Posts

 Image

 We had a night to fill between sits and booked a room in Salisbury to break up the trip to Shaftesbury.
-There was a couple from Sweden staying in the same house who, we got on with very well.
+There was a couple from Sweden staying in the same house with whom we got on with very well.
 So much so that we all went out for dinner that night and the chatter never stopped.
-What gets driven home to me indirectly is the fact that most people in Australia have a command of one language whereas in Europe, residents have two or 3 languages under their belt and, it's not uncommon to have more.
-The next morning we made the 1 hour trip to Shaftesbury which was the first sit we've done on a working farm.
-The family were there to greet us and we were given the brief on the place.
-What we realised here is it's so quiet.
-Normally we hear a freeway in the distance no matter how rural we thought we were but here, we have a beautiful silence...
-Tilly Allan's Farmhouse The Cornfields They farm beef cattle and sheep and grow corn and barley using the rotating crop field method The...
+What becomes obvious is that most people in Australia have a command of one language whereas Europeans have 2 or 3 languages under their belt if not more.
+The next morning we made the 1 hour trip to Shaftesbury which was the first sit we've done on a working farm. greeted by the lovely young farming family, we became aware that it's so quiet.
+Normally we hear a freeway in the distance no matter how rural we think we are, but here it's serene.
+Tilly Allan's Farmhouse, run by John and his wife.
+The Cornfields.
+They farm beef cattle and sheep and grow corn and barley using the rotating crop method.
+The farmhouse from the back.
+Our daily egg supply.
+How wonderful!
+One of many curious animals Vi...

 109. Burgess Hill - UK - House and Pet Sitting - Episode 33